 Export Conditions

-The climate for Dutch exports was less unfavourable in November 2025 as it had been the previous month.
-Since the publication of the previous Exports conditions, new data have become available for all indicators.
+The climate for Dutch exports was less unfavourable in February 2026 as it had been the previous month.
+Since the previous month, new data have become available for all indicators.
 Two indicators deteriorated, four improved.
-The climate for Dutch exports is largely determined by developments in the main market for Dutch exports, Germany and the eurozone, and changes in Dutch competitiveness.
+The climate for Dutch exports is largely determined by developments in the main market for Dutch exports - Germany and the eurozone - and changes in Dutch competitiveness.
 Although the indicators are strongly correlated with export activity, improved circumstances do not necessarily lead directly to export growth.

 Related items